ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

     assert not not_existing_character
 ```

-However, out of range slice indexes are handled gracefully when used for slicing:
+However, out of range slice indexes are handled gracefully when used for slicing.

 ```{code-cell}
 assert word[4:42] == 'on'